Updated: Aug 5

-Have you heard of the Trojan War?
-If you have, you will hopefully learn more about it in this post.
-If you have not, you are in for an adventure!
-Woven and spun between battles are stories of bravery, feat, love, hatred and victory.
+The story of the Trojan War is a real adventure!
+Woven and spun between battles are stories of bravery, fear, love, hatred and victory.

 According to Ancient Greek legend, Zeus, the chief god, married a goddess.
-To his dismay, however, an oracle (prophet) informed him that his son would be mightier than he.
-Angered, Zeus (also named Jupiter) sent his son to earthy and made him marry a mortal.
-The couple had a son whom they named Achilles.
-You will soon find out how this long war started, some of the battles involved and how it finally ended.
+However, to his dismay, an oracle (a prophet) informed him that his son would be mightier than he.

-The Trojan War, between the Greeks and the Trojans, began when Paris, a Trojan Prince, kidnapped the beautiful wife of the King of Sparta.
-This king asked for the Trojans to return her, but they refused.
 With that response, the King enticed his brother to lead an army against the city of Troy.
 The King of Sparta's brother, Agamemnon, was the king of Mycenae.
-Troopships gathered at Aulis, capably led by some of the greatest Greek heroes.
+Presently, troopships gathered at Aulis, led by some of the greatest Greek heroes.

-The Greeks quickly drove back the enemy, who were not prepared for such a great army.
-After that, there were no real battles for a full nine years because the Greeks knew very little of siege warfare; and the Trojans, ruled by an old king and a council of old men, for the most part remained inside their walls, not venturing out to attack.
+After this first engagement, the Greeks quickly drove back the Trojan forces, who were not prepared for such a great army.
+After that, there were no real battles for a full nine years because the Greeks knew very little of siege warfare.
+And the Trojans – ruled by an old king and a council of old men – for the most part, remained inside their walls.
+They were not willing to venture outside to attack.

 This was just one of many battles fought during the long war.

 A few days later though, Achilles himself was killed by Paris – shot in the ankle with an arrow.
-Paris was, in turn, killed by a Greek poison arrow.
+In turn, Paris was killed by a Greek poison arrow.

 This post was written by Deeni Mitchell and edited by Cody Mitchell